 - Slowly depress the plunger to filter before serving.

 This is absolutely as easy as the French press method.
 In fact, it calls for the same timing and everything.
-The only difference (as I’m sure you’ve guessed) is that you strain your finished cold brew tea through cheesecloth before serving to filter the leaves out.
+The only difference (as Iโm sure youโve guessed) is that you strain your finished cold brew tea through cheesecloth before serving to filter the leaves out.
+Thatโs it.

-Full disclosure, this works with any kind of loose leaf tea.
-I just really love using good quality green tea leaves with this method.
+This works with any kind of loose leaf tea.
+But I prefer using good quality green tea leaves with this method.
+My main reason for this is the catechins in green tea.

 - Fill pitcher with water and loose tea leaves.